-The following multifamily building types are eligible to participate in the ENERGY STAR Multifamily New Construction program:
+The following multifamily building types are eligible to participate in the ENERGY STAR Multifamily New Construction (MFNC) program:

-- Any multifamily building with dwelling or sleeping units that is NOT a two-family dwelling 1; OR - Mixed-use buildings, where dwelling units and common space exceed 50% of the building square footage.
+- Any multifamily building with dwelling or sleeping units that is NOT a two-family dwelling (e.g., not a single-family home or a duplex) 1; OR - Any Mmixed-use buildings with dwelling or sleeping units, where the dwelling units and common space exceed 50% of the building square footage.
 Parking garage square footage is excluded from this calculation 2; OR - Townhouses.
 3

-Townhouses are also eligible to earn the ENERGY STAR through the ENERGY STAR Single-Family New Homes program, which is a certification program for single-family detached homes and two-family dwellings.1 For more information, visit: www.energystar.gov/newhomesrequirements.
+Townhouses are also eligible to earn the ENERGY STAR throughparticipate in the ENERGY STAR Single-Family New Homes program, which is a certification program for single-family detached homes and two-family dwellings (e.g., single-family homes, duplexes) and townhouses.
+For more information, visit: www.energystar.gov/newhomesrequirements.